banner svg (1)

 • Let parents know what to expect.
 After all forms are submitted, how long before parents hear from you?
 How should they contact you if they have questions or need to update their information?

 In addition, it's in everyone's best interest to be up front about the likelihood of a child getting a spot in your program.
-For parents, this can help inform a decision about whether to apply; for staff, it's a proactive measure to manage parent expectations.
+For families, this can help inform a decision about whether to apply; for staff, it's a proactive measure to manage parent expectations.
 Direct parents to your waiting-list policies at the bottom of your application information page.

 Take the stress out of applying for childcare

-New enrollment keeps a childcare business running, and good registration forms provide you with the information you need to provide high quality services to the children and families in your care.
 But the process comes with a lot of moving parts that can make admissions and enrollment time-consuming to manage.
-Streamlining the process is beneficial to both administrators and parents.
+Streamlining the process is beneficial to both administrators and families.
 When you digitize this process and collect all the necessary information in one go, you can free up precious time for you and your team.
-Instead of shifting through paperwork, your staff can focus on preparing for enrollment while continuing to run your program's day-to-day activities, rather than wasting time wrestling with countless forms.

 Brightwheel is the complete solution for early education providers, enabling you to streamline your center’s operations and build a stand-out reputation.
 Brightwheel connects the most critical aspects of running your center—including sign in and out, parent communications, tuition billing, and licensing and compliance—in one easy-to-use tool, along with providing best-in-class customer support and coaching.
 Brightwheel is trusted by thousands of early education centers and millions of parents.
 Learn more at mybrightwheel.com.